 This process often uses programs such as Captivate or Camtasia to capture the course developer’s on screen movements, such as directing the mouse, filling in a required field or clicking on an icon to access another screen.
 Typically, the process uses a branching technique similar to the one we described earlier.
 When the learner performs as required, the simulation provides a “correct” message and then continues with the course.
 If the answer is incorrect, the learner is provided with the correct answer and perhaps given another opportunity to do it correctly.

-These programs save the simulations in a video format such as Flash, AVI or a self-executing program that can be delivered to the learner with relative ease.
+These programs save the simulations in a video format such as MP4, AVI or a self-executing program that can be delivered to the learner with relative ease.
 Most are stand alone and require only commonly installed software.
 Most can be embedded in other program such as PowerPoint or several common e-learning authoring tools.
 Interestingly, PowerPoint slides and similar video presentations can be put right into the simulation as well.

 Avoid complex and confusing navigation options